 The official drop date for each term is published in the college calendar and class schedule.
-After that official date, a student may not drop a course without receiving an F in the course unless he/she requests and receives special permission from the Provost, in consultation with the dean of the appropriate school.
+After that official date, a student may not drop a course without receiving an F in the course unless he/she requests and receives special permission from the Vice President for Academic Affairs, in consultation with the dean of the appropriate school.

-Dropping a course after the official drop date without receiving an \mathbf{F} (receive a \mathbf{W}) should be rare.
+Dropping a course after the official drop date without receiving an F (receive a W) should be rare.
 The following conditions must be met:

-- Student experiences extenuating circumstance (circumstances beyond the student's control) - Student must be passing course requirements - Student has attended class with regularity, and has demonstrated general good faith toward completing the requirements of the course.
+Student experiences extenuating circumstance (circumstances beyond the student's control)

+Student must be passing course requirements

+Student has attended class with regularity, and has demonstrated general good faith toward completing the requirements of the course.